martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 *Interquartile mean (def) is used because…*

 ##### Diversity as a statistical dispersion
-*apart from central tendency, we need to understand the diversity of values within 3 steps* *diversity on continuous values is statistical dispersion* *there are multiple ways of measuring dispersion, many were analysed* *three main (largely correlated) groups are there - absolute, unitless, binned* *absolute are these*
+*apart from central tendency, we need to understand the diversity of values within the immediate context of each building* *diversity on continuous values could be seen as statistical dispersion* *there are multiple ways of measuring dispersion, many were analysed* *three main (largely correlated) groups are there - absolute, unitless, binned* *absolute are these*